Can You Fly With THC Gummies: What The Law Actually Says

 State Laws Do Not Override Federal Law

-Even if you are flying out of a state where cannabis is fully legal, federal rules apply once you step into the airport.
-Your departure or destination state's cannabis laws do not protect you at TSA checkpoints or on federally regulated flights.
+Even if you're flying out of a state where cannabis is fully legal, federal rules apply once you step into the airport.
+Your departure or destination state's cannabis laws don't protect you at TSA checkpoints or on federally regulated flights.

 Possible Outcomes If THC Gummies Are Found